dbaroncelli/D-KMP-sample/README.md

 This is the official sample of the **D-KMP architecture**, presenting a simple master/detail app, for **Android**, **iOS** and **Desktop**.<br>
 (*the **Web** version will be added at a later stage, when "Compose for Web" becomes [more mature](#web-not-yet-implemented)*)

-For more info on the D-KMP Architecture, please read the relevant [Medium article](https://danielebaroncelli.medium.com/the-future-of-apps-declarative-uis-with-kotlin-multiplatform-d-kmp-part-1-3-c0e1530a5343).

 <img width="500" src="https://user-images.githubusercontent.com/5320104/219511497-0c494b86-2716-420d-bbc7-fe50c552667a.png"></img>

 ## Key features of the D-KMP architecture: